"Long Engine Life Starts With Reiff"

 "While our experiment is far from definitive and doesn't consider all possible ambient conditions, it does seem to show that far from causing corrosion, an always-on preheater actually appears to benefit the engine."

-- Lycoming Service Letter No. L180B
+Lycoming Service Letter No. L180B

 Engine Preservation for Active and Stored Aircraft

-- Continental Service Information Letter No. SIL99-1
+Continental Service Information Letter No. SIL99-1

-Engine Preservation for Active and Stored AircraftThe risk of corrosion may also depend on the type of preheater you have...
+The risk of corrosion may also depend on the type of preheater you have...

-If you are using an oil sump heater alone, we do not recommend leaving it on continuously unless the aircraft is flown frequently, and neither do the engine manufacturers.
+If you are using an oil sump heater alone, we recommend NOT leaving it on continuously unless the aircraft is flown frequently, and neither do the engine manufacturers.
 Any oil heater used alone will raise your oil temp more than it raises the top end.
-For example, ours raises the oil about 80-100oF over ambient, and the top end around 35.
+For example, ours raises the oil about 80oF over ambient, and the top end around 35.
 Since there is usually a lot of moisture inside your crankcase, we're afraid the oil heater will fill the case with warm moist air and condense water on the cooler top end parts.

 With oil and cylinder heaters installed condensation may be less likely to occur because the entire engine is heated more uniformly.
+However, we recommend NOT leaving it on continuously unless the aircraft is flown frequently, or unless you have some good reason for needing the aircraft "ready to go" all the time.

 If you do want to run your preheater continuously, you can probably reduce the risk of condensation by:

-- Sealing and insulating the engine compartment with a good cover.
+Sealing and insulating the engine compartment with a good cover.
 This traps the warm air in the engine compartment which helps everything in the engine compartment to be warmed more uniformly.
 The key is to have uniform temperatures.
 Without a temperature differential there can be no condensation.

-- Removing or loosening the dipstick or oil cap may also help to reduce internal moisture by ventilating the crankcase.
+Removing or loosening the dipstick or oil cap may also help to reduce internal moisture by ventilating the crankcase.
 As the moist air in the crankcase is heated by the engine heater it will rise and escape out the dipstick tube, and dryer ambient makeup air will enter through the oil breather line.
 We always loosen our dipstick after shutting down, even in summer.

-- You can also minimize crankcase moisture by reducing the amount of water that accumulates in the oil during engine operation.
+You can also minimize crankcase moisture by reducing the amount of water that accumulates in the oil during engine operation.
 Some things you can do to help are:

-- Make sure that the oil temperature rises to 180o F during engine operation.
+Make sure that the oil temperature rises to 180o F during engine operation.
 If the oil temp runs colder than that, as many do in the winter, water may accumulate in the oil rather than evaporating and being expelled out the oil breather.
 Cold oil temps can usually be cured by blocking off a portion of the oil cooler.

-- Check the oil temp gauge to make sure it is accurate.
+Check the oil temp gauge to make sure it is accurate.
 This is easy to do by removing the sensor and submersing it in hot oil or water along with a thermometer (don't forget to ground it or it won't work).
 If your oil temp gauge's markings are not accurate, mark the correct numbers on it with a felt tip pen, especially the 180o point.

-- Change the oil frequently, especially in winter.
+Change the oil frequently, especially in winter.
 Corrosion causing water and acids will build up in the oil over time, and replacing with clean, fresh oil is cheap protection.
 The maximum oil change interval set by the manufacturers is based both on hours of operation and elapsed calendar time, typically 50 hrs or 4 months, whichever occurs first.
 Remember that this is just the "maximum" - more frequent changes are better.

 Here's what Continental and Shell Oil have to say on this issue: